gieemek/ComfoAir_Binding_modified/README.md

 | RF_value | read - write | 0 ÷ 100 % | Radio control RF – set point |
 | RF_negative | read - write | 0, 1 | Radio control RF<br/>0 – positive<br/>1 – negative

+## Prerequisites

+Computer communication with the ComfoAir unit is carried out via the RS232 port on the device.
+You can use the PC port:
+- raspberry pi: UART port with converter RS232 to UART (3.3V)
+- raspberry pi: USB port with converter RS232 to USB
+- PC: RS232 port
+- PC: USB port with converter RS232 to USB

+The connection should be made with a 3-wire cable connecting pins: GND, TX, RX of RS232 sockets, but RX and TX pins should be crossed (TX of ComfoAir to RX of PC, RX of ComfoAir to TX of PC).

 ## How to install.